-Dr. Waldburg eventually found a way forward by looking into Caribbean programs and ultimately selecting the one that he felt was the best fit.
+Dr. Waldburg eventually looked into Caribbean programs and ultimately selecting the one that he felt was the best fit.
 He suggests other aspiring MDs consider following a similar path, like many other SGU graduates have.

 “It gives you opportunity where you feel like there’s no opportunity at all,” he explains.

-It’s true that students have an easier path to medical school acceptance if they have a flawless academic record and no break in their education.
-That doesn’t mean you’re out of luck or silly for thinking, “I want to be a doctor.”
-More schools are moving toward holistic reviews, which means your life experiences and personal qualities matter significantly.
+It’s true that students may have an easier path to medical school acceptance if they have a flawless academic record and no break in their education.
+But that doesn’t mean you’re out of luck or silly for thinking, “I want to be a doctor.”

-You just have to make sure you apply to the right programs.
+Just make sure you apply to the right programs.
 That might mean considering options outside the US, such as Caribbean medical schools.
-Find out why this route may actually be a better choice for many students by reading our article, “Your Best Odds of Becoming a Doctor Might Not Be What You’d Expect.”
+Find out why this route may actually be an ideal choice for many students by reading our article “Your Best Odds of Becoming a Doctor Might Not Be What You’d Expect.”

 Have dreams of becoming a doctor?Learn More